TheLittleNestPlayschool/TheLittleNest/docs/01-vision.md

 - Reward curiosity.
 - Inspire conversation.
 - Strengthen the family connection.
+- Give parents meaningful moments they are proud to share with others.

 If a feature does not support these goals, it should be reconsidered.

+---

+# Continuous Growth

+Learning is a journey without a finish line.

+The Little Nest does not present education as something that ends after a fixed number of sessions or milestones.

+Children continue to grow, explore, discover, and achieve throughout their time with us.

+Every celebration represents a new beginning rather than a conclusion.

+The application should continually encourage parents to look forward to the next achievement, the next discovery, and the next chapter of their child's story.

 ---